 When a rider is relying on the engine to slow the bike down and hangs a false neutral, suddenly,

 Simply put, get the brakes on first then start your down shifts.
-With proper braking, proper downshift techniques (ref; "Introduction to Motorcycle Road Racing", Downshifting Chapter ) and avoiding engine braking, false neutrals will happen a lot less often and if they do happen, they will only be an inconvenience not a disaster!
+With proper braking, proper downshift techniques (ref; "Encyclopedia of High Performance Motorcycle Riding Techniques", Downshifting Chapter ) and avoiding engine braking, false neutrals will happen a lot less often and if they do happen, they will only be an inconvenience not a disaster!